Burned

 About Burned

 There are many ways to assess the health of a whale.
 In our lab, we calculate body condition from drone images to determine how fat or skinny a whale is, examine different hormones from their poop, and assess growth rates via length measurements from drone images.
-Another health assessment metric that explore in the lab is the skin and scarring on the individuals that we see in our central Oregon study area.
+Another health assessment metric that we explore in the lab is the skin and scarring on the individuals that we see in our central Oregon study area.
 By conducting a skin and scarring analysis, we can identify scarring patterns and lesions that may indicate interactions with human activities and track the progression of skin diseases that will help us understand the prevalence and impacts of pathogens on whales.
-One skin condition that we are particularly interested in tracking appears as a thick, white or gray layer that can mask a gray whale’s natural pigmentation.
-An example of a whale that has experienced this skin condition is “Burned”.
+One skin condition that we are particularly interested in tracking appears as a thick white or gray layer that can mask a gray whale’s natural pigmentation.
+An example of a whale that has experienced this skin condition is “Burned.”

 Burned is a female who is at least 9 years old (as of 2024), as she was first documented in the PCFG range in 2015.
 We saw Burned for the first time in 2016.
 At the time, we noticed small, isolated, gray patches of the skin condition on both sides of Burned’s body.
 Throughout the years as we have continued to resight Burned, we noticed the skin condition spreading progressively across her body.
 We saw the skin condition at its maximum extent in 2023 when, at first glance, Burned was hardly recognizable (see image to right).
 Luckily, we can identify gray whales using more than just their pigmentation patterns (learn more on our whale identification page).
-Interestingly, when we saw Burned in June 2024, it appears that the skin condition completely disappeared (see ID images below)!
+Interestingly, when we saw Burned in June 2024, it appeared that the skin condition completely disappeared (see ID images below)!
 Burned is just one example of whales with this skin condition, leaving us with many questions about its origin and impact on the whales: What causes the skin condition (viral, fungal, bacterial?); How it is transmitted (via air or contact?); Is it harmful to the whale (weakened immune system?).
 Our research is aimed at addressing these questions to make this skin condition a little less mysterious.

 Facts and Figures